 Decidí Vivir, the Spanish translation of Struck by Living, released this week.
 The translation process helped heal two families of different languages and culture, but a shared experience of depression.

 Ken Hersh, at his recent business school reunion (Stanford), gave a talk on the Top Five ways he maintained his mental health while I was suffering with my suicidal depression.
-This article recaps his Top Five.

 After a flurry of interviews the week of Robin Williams death, a writer reflects on the change needed to cause a quantum shift in mental health.